-Student-teachers create their own/school/family/co

-Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators mily/community history report Overall weighting of the project = 30%

-Weighting of individual parts of project out of 100
+Student-teachers create their own/school/family/community history report Overall weighting of project = 30% Weighting of individual parts of project out of 100

 - Introduction 10

 - Methodology 20

-- Substantive section -
+- Substantive section 40

-40

 - Conclusion 30

 Overall weighting of project = 30%

-Weighting of individual parts of portfolio out of 100
+Weighting of individual parts of portfolio out of

+100

-- i. (a).
+- i(a).
 Each of the three (3) items selected by the student teacher is 30 % (90%). - i(b) Presentation and organisation of portfolio 10%.